Analysis of treatment outcomes in patients with colorectal cancer in the context of medical and social assessment

 Abstract

-BACKGROUND: Colorectal cancer is the third most common malignant disease, both worldwide and in the Russian Federation.
-There are few publications in the world and domestic literature covering the issues of using laparoscopic technologies and the consequences of colorectal cancer treatment in the context of medical and social expertise.
+BACKGROUND: Colorectal cancer ranks third in incidence among all malignant neoplasms both worldwide and in the Russian Federation.
+In both international and Russian scientific sources, there are few publications addressing the use of laparoscopic technologies and the outcomes of colorectal cancer treatment in the context of medical and social assessment.

-MATERIALS AND METHODS: Data from the official form of statistical monitoring of the activities of federal institutions of medical and social expertise No. 7-sobes for 2020-2024 in the Samara region.
-The study included 192 patients who underwent laparoscopic-assisted interventions for rectal cancer in medical institutions in the city of Samara.
-The following methods were used: data extraction, statistical.
+METHODS: Data from the official statistical reporting form No. 7 for 2020–2024 on the activities of federal medical and social assessment institutions in the Samara region were used.
+The study included 192 patients who underwent laparoscopically assisted interventions for rectal cancer in medical organizations in Samara.
+Statistical methods and data extraction techniques were applied.

 Full Text